You Won't Forget Me (song): Music video

-A music video was produced to promote the single, directed by Andras Mahr & B. Falls.
-It was shot in the autumn of 1997 in New York City and features the duo performing the song on a stage in front of a dancing crowd.
-The video was later published on La Bouche's official YouTube channel in August 2015, and had generated more than 10 million views as of February 2023.
+The music video for "You Won't Forget Me" was directed by Andras Mahr & B. Falls.
+It was shot in the autumn of 1997 in New York City, depicting the duo performing the song on a stage in front of a dancing crowd.
+The video was later published on La Bouche's official YouTube channel in August 2015, and had generated more than 22 million views as of early 2026.